 Bitcoin refers to both the software protocol as well as to the digital asset, which goes by the ticker symbol BTC.
 At its most basic level, Bitcoin is useful for transacting value outside the traditional financial system.
 You can buy and sell BTC for other cryptos alongside more traditional currencies at crypto exchanges like Binance, Kraken and Bitstamp.

-Bitcoin was launched in 2009 by a mysterious person (or group of people) known as Satoshi Nakamoto.
-What sets Bitcoin apart is that it's completely decentralized, meaning no single entity controls it.
-Instead, it's maintained by a network of computers, known as miners, who validate transactions.
+Satoshi Nakamoto, a mysterious person (or group of people), launched Bitcoin in 2009.
+What sets it apart is that it's completely decentralized, meaning no single entity controls it.
+Instead, a network of computers, known as miners, maintains and validates transactions.

 All Bitcoin transactions happen on a blockchain.
 Think of it as a public digital ledger that everyone can see but no one can tamper with.
 Miners are the ones who validate and secure these transactions.
-They solve complex math problems to validate transactions and are rewarded with new bitcoins for their efforts.
+They validate transactions by solving complex math problems and receive new bitcoins as a reward for their efforts.

 Key Points to Remember

 Here you can read and comment on all posts made by Strategists about Bitcoin BTC.
 See all Bitcoin price predictions in real time and make the best use of their crypto knowledge.

 Bitcoin (BTC) price history shows the highest value of 67,446.95 USD .
 We recorded this price on November 9, 2021, but we cannot exclude that a higher price was registered before February 17, 2017.